shatayu/HayBox/README.md

   * The 2 frame window was initially determined by asking top GCC controller modders what they thought would be a reasonable limit.
   * In early testing, players have said that it feels reasonable.
 The limit is easy enough to avoid but at the same time holds back degenerate options.

-In addition to those it offers several features:
+In addition to nerfs, it offers several features:

 Arduino-based boxes will work at the same latency regardless of polling rate, as long as the poll spacing is constant.
 Users no longer need to hold A on plugin to optimize latency on console, and it'll have slightly less lag on adapters.